Begins April 10, 2023

 Educational Objectives for How to be an Antiracist:

-Purple Communications is an Approved RID CMP Sponsor for continuing education activities.
-This PPO Professional Studies program is offered for 0.9 CEUs at the Little/None Content Knowledge Level.
+Diversity Academy for Interpreters is an Approved RID CMP Sponsor for continuing education activities.
+This PPO Professional Studies program is offered for 1.1 CEUs at the Little/None Content Knowledge Level.

-Diversity Academy and Purple Communications promotes and supports policies of non-discrimination and an environment that is mutually respectful and free from bias.
+Diversity Academy promotes and supports policies of non-discrimination and an environment that is mutually respectful and free from bias.

 The proceeds from this course will be used to compensate diverse Deaf People of Color presenters and BIPOC facilitators in Diversity Academy.